Statistics, Facts and Trends on Different Learning Styles 2025- What’s the Percentage of Visual, Auditory, and Kinesthetic Learners in the World?

 When was the VAK (Visual, Auditory, Kinesthetic) Model of Learning Styles first Developed?

-The VAK model of learning styles was first developed in the 1920s by psychologists and teaching specialists like Fernald, Keller, Orton, Gillingham, Stillman, and Montessori, with the core concepts later popularized by Walter Burke Barbe, who is often credited with the model itself.
+The VAK model of learning styles was first developed in the 1920s by psychologists and teaching specialists like Fernald, Keller, Orton, Gillingham, Stillman, and Montessori.
+The core concepts of this model were later popularized by Walter Burke Barbe, who is often credited with the invention of this learning theory.
+(Source)

 According to the VARK Model, what Percentage of People Have Multiple Learning Style Preferences?